getredash/website/src/pages/kb/user-guide/integrations-and-api/ssh-tunnel-api.md

 For this to work, your bastion host must be exposed over the internet.
-And you should add [our public key](https://arikfr.keybase.pub/redash_ssh_key.pub) to `.ssh/allowed_keys` within the home folder of the system user that Redash will use to authenticate.
+And you should add [our public key](https://arikfr.keybase.pub/redash_ssh_key.pub) to `.ssh/authorized_keys` within the home folder of the system user that Redash will use to authenticate (on some systems the path is `.ssh/allowed_keys`).
 We recommend creating a dedicated user for this purpose.

 *Note: SSH Connections are ad-hoc.
 A new connection is tried on each